6-Month Dramatic Arts Program

 VADA Admissions Advisors Are Here to Help

-Financial Aid is available for eligible Canadian and Permanent Residents who are enrolled in VADA’s full-time 6 Month Dramatic Arts Program.
+RegistrationRegister today for VADA’s full-time Dramatic Arts Program or for one of our many part-time Courses and Certificates.
+Dramatic Arts Program.
 Full-time International Students who are enrolled in the Dramatic Arts Program Diploma may also apply to work part-time off campus and full-time during scheduled school breaks, without a work permit.

 Finding a Place to Live

 Vancouver is not a cheap place to live.
 It is considerably less expensive than the likes of New York City or London and a trip to the city will help you understand why so many people are willing to tolerate the cost of living in Vancouver.
 Rent prices will vary depending on location.
 There is easy access to downtown using public transit from the suburbs (Burnaby, New Westminster, Surrey or Maple Ridge), so renting a place outside of the main downtown core is highly advisable.

 International or out-of-province students will usually share a house or apartment with other students to split the cost.
 Here you’ll rent a room and share a kitchen, bathroom and social area.
 You can find a roommate using online resources like Easy Roommate or Roomster.

 There is also the option to live as part of homestay, where you live with a host family in Canada.
 Homestay agencies will typically have an initial placement fee (approx. $250) and students can expect to pay a monthly fee of CAD$400-800 per month in return for meals and a room in that family’s home.
 You may also participate in activities with your host, improve your English and learn about the culture, all of which are valuable experiences.